robertfmurdock/jsmints/README.md

 ## Installation
 Just want to dive right in?
 Here's the gradle snippets to get going.
 Basically, drop in the bintray repository and then reference the library.
 I don't recommend using the gradle plus setting unless you like to *live on the edge*.

+*Note: this library is currently undergoing a migration to Maven Central.
+The latest version currently available at the bintray URL is 3.2.11.

     repositories {
         maven { url = uri("https://dl.bintray.com/robertfmurdock/zegreatrob") }
     }